 Number 2 - Business re-brands or updates its vision statement

 A great business might update a logo or two, but if you are ever called into all employee wide sessions where the “New” vision of the company is rammed down your throat then your business is on the rocks.
 The culture of an organisation is how it performs every day, day in and day out.
-Hiring a bunch of consultants and getting HR to tell everyone “We are the Leading provider of goods and services in our industry” doesn’t really help much.
+Hiring a bunch of consultants and getting HR to tell everyone “We are the leading provider of goods and services in our industry” doesn’t really help much.
 Of course a really clever vision or brand will invent an industry where you are the leader.
 But we don’t see many vision statements that say the following; “Our stock price has taken a beating so we are going through a process of ‘visioneering’ and we aim to be the leading average provider of mediocrity in our industry”.
 Just be honest, “Our mission is to increase shareholder value so the board are happy”.
 This leads me on to the next point.

 Number 3 - Shareholder value is more important than customer value

 I believe that relentlessly driving up customer value will lead to increased shareholder value.
 But relentlessly driving up shareholder value might not help customers at all.
 The financial markets are a fickle beast at best, and today’s trophy businesses are tomorrow's turkeys.
 The markets seem to act like a lake full of fish (Piranhas), chuck in a good looking piece of food, and everyone wants a piece of it.
-The current trend is for hardware businesses to buy up highly prized software companies.
-Sometimes this works when the sum is greater than the parts.
+The current trend is for hardware businesses to buy up highly prized software companies, and sometimes this works when the sum is greater than the parts.
 But if your business sucks, buying one that doesn’t won’t help you and will just spoil a perfectly good software business.
 You can’t graft success onto a failure.

 Number 4 - Corporate politicians start running the business